Aligning Deep Implicit Preferences by Learning to Reason Defensively: Methodology

 \textbf{Step 3: Process-Level Reward Generation.} The Pers-GenPRM then assigns a critique-grounded scalar reward $r_i^j$ to each reasoning step $s_i^j$ within every response, as detailed in Section \ref{sec:3.1.2}.

 \textbf{Step 4: Critique-Grounded Advantage Estimation.} CDPA's key mechanism is its token-level advantage.
+For each token $t$ belonging to a reasoning step $s_i^j$ in response $y_i$, we define its token-level reward $r_{i,t}$ as the reward of that step, i.e., $r_{i,t} = r_i^j$.
 For each group of $G$ responses, we normalize the token-level rewards to have zero mean and unit variance across the group.
 The advantage for any token $t$ within response $y_i$ is thus:

 where $\mu_g$ and $\sigma_g$ are the empirical mean and standard deviation of token-level rewards across all $G$ responses in the group at the corresponding token position.
 This provides a granular signal contrasting each token's step quality against its counterparts within the same generation group.